ON YOUR WAVELENGTH

 Location A disused Railway Arch, America Street, Bankside, London, SE1

-Awards The project won 1st place for best and most innovative use of lasers across the entertainment industry in the International Laser Display Association Awards 2015.
+Awards The project won 1st place award for Innovation Application, in the entertainment industries International Laser Display Awards in 2015.

 Key coverage total reach 900 million.

-Media included, BBC Click, London Live, BBC Radio Robert Elms, The Times, The Telegraph, Daily Mail, The Guardian, Time Out, Financial Times, Evening Standard.
+Media included: BBC Click, London Live, BBC Radio Robert Elms, The Times, The Telegraph, Daily Mail, The Guardian, Time Out, Financial Times and Evening Standard.

 ON YOUR WAVELENGTH

-The original project was developed and adapted for a new site, this time it featured over 30,000 LED lights that illuminated.
-It was attended by 5000 per day for the duration and due to popularity was re-commissioned the following year.
+The original project was developed and adapted for a new site, this time it featured more than 30,000 illuminating LED lights.
+It was attended by 5000 people per day and due to popularity was re-commissioned the following year.

 Awards Voted best lighting event in the Darc Awards 2017.

-Commissioned by the Canary Wharf Group for their annual Winter Lights Festival.
-Produced by Illuminate Productions, supported by Brogan Group
+Commissioned by the Canary Wharf Group for its annual Winter Lights Festival.
+Produced by Illuminate Productions, supported by Brogan Group.

 A music composer and sound designer, Rob makes music behave in unusual ways, often reacting or adapting itself to the listener’s mood or situation.
 He is currently working on music which adapts to user behaviour and data to help people understand how to exercise better, meditate better or live a healthier lifestyle.
 In August 2014 he worked with Artists & Engineers and Atmos Studio to create a 3d ambisonic soundscape for Arboreal Lightning – a large scale interactive LED tree installation at the heart of Imogen Heap’s Reverb festival.